Moonisselfaware/curriculum-template/README.md

 ## -1- Generate a TOC

-Switch to "author" and type something like
+Switch to "author" mode in droplist for GHCP and type something like

 ```
 generate a TOC on [topic].